-In a recent exclusive interview given to Lucep, cold calling guru Art Sobczak explained that you may not necessarily get a Yes from the prospect, but you can get a win on every call, which is something you can at least attempt every time.
+In an exclusive interview on cold calling given to Lucep, cold calling guru Art Sobczak (Bestselling author of Smart Calling) explained that you may not necessarily get a Yes from the prospect, but you can get a win on every call, which is something you can at least attempt every time.
 He calls it Smart Calling.
-Read this book – It’s among the best books on cold calling you can get.
+Get the book – It’s among the best books on cold calling you will find on Amazon.

-Meantime, take a look at some more tips from other sales experts and successful business leaders who have built efficient outbound sales processes for their organizations with cold calling as an integral part of it.
+Now read these tips from experts on how to increase outbound sales with efficient cold calling.
+These are sales experts and successful business leaders who have built efficient outbound sales processes for their organizations with cold calling as an integral part of it.

 In reality, there are just 8 to 10 common questions that most every prospect will ask about when you make the call.
 Come up with standard answers to this set of questions, based on your experience of what works best for your company’s outbound sales process.
 The idea is that your response to these questions should be almost automatic, ensuring that you don’t make mistakes or come across as uninformed.
 It’s explained very nicely below by Geoffrey James, author and professional speaker.